Madia Law Represents Victims of Employment Retaliation

 If you have been the victim of retaliation, you may be entitled to back pay and front pay damages, reinstatement to your job, emotional distress compensation, treble damages under the Minnesota Human Rights Act, punitive damages under Title VII, and your attorney fees and costs.

-Contact Our Minnesota Employment Retaliation Lawyer Today
+Contact Our Minnesota and Wisconsin Employment Retaliation Lawyers Today

 You must act quickly when it comes to filing a claim for retaliation.
 There are very strict statutes of limitation that will bar you from filing your claim if you wait too long.
 Call Madia Law today to discuss your case.
 All consultations are free.